-\textbf{Partitioning the Cache: }The cache is statically or dynamically partitioned into different regions for different processes, and each process can only access the cache lines in its region.
-Static partitioning, e.g., Nomo \cite{Domnitser2012a} reserves several ways of a set for each hardware process, which always suffers a significant performance loss.
-Dynamic partitioning, e.g., PLcache \cite{Wang2007a} locks protected cache lines in the cache set and does not allow them to be evicted by other processes.
-The PLCache is effective for mitigating the WB channel.
-Because when the dirty cache line is locked, the receiver cannot replace it during the decoding phase.
-However, the PLcache may cause excessive locking because it does not support the replacement of locked cache lines, even when they are switched out and not active \cite{Kong2009}.
-Other research, such as DAWG \cite{Kiriansky2018b}, also proposes to partition the cache to eviction isolation, which also mitigates WB channels.
+\textbf{Partitioning the cache.} In this defense, the cache is statically or dynamically partitioned into different regions for different processes, and each process can only access the cache lines in its region.
+Static partitioning, e.g., NoMo \cite{Domnitser2012a}, reserves several ways of a set for each hardware process, and this always results in a significant performance loss.
+Dynamic partitioning, e.g., PLcache \cite{Wang2007a}, locks protected cache lines in the cache set and does not allow them to be evicted by other processes.
+PLcache is effective for mitigating the WB channel, because when the dirty cache line is locked, the receiver cannot replace it during the decoding phase.
+However, PLcache may cause excessive locking because it does not support the replacement of locked cache lines, even when they are switched out and not active \cite{Kong2009}.
+Other approaches, such as DAWG \cite{Kiriansky2018b}, also propose to partition the cache to eviction isolation, which also mitigates WB channels.

-\textbf{Randomization: } Cache randomization techniques\cite{Qureshi2018a,Qureshi2019,Ssociativity1997,Wang2007a} remove any discernible relation between co-resident lines in a set by randomizing the mapping relationship between addresses and cache sets.
-However, this method is generally used in L2 and LLC and has a great performance loss when used in the L1 cache.
-Moreover, fixed random mapping can still leak information.
-Although frequently updating the mapping relationship can increase security, the updating frequency requires further consideration of the trade-off between performance and security.

-Using write-through caches can effectively defend the WB channel because data is updated synchronously to the cache and main memory.
-The cache line does not need a dirty bit to record whether it has been modified.
-However, compared to write-back caches, the write-through cache gives significant CPU performance degradation \cite{Dai2011}, making it not widely adopted in commercial processors.
+Using write-through caches can effectively defend against the WB channel because data is updated synchronously to the cache and main memory, and the cache line does not need a dirty bit to record whether it has been modified.
+However, this is not a general method to defend against cache attacks.
+Moreover, compared to the write-back cache, a write-through cache results in significant CPU performance degradation \cite{Dai2011}, making it not been widely adopted in commercial processors.